kirandash/react/covid-tracker/README.md

 3. `npm install reselect`
 4. **createSelector**: It accepts multiple args.
 The last fn will take input from all the selectors mentioned before it.
 The output of last fn is the final o/p
 5. Diff b/w createSelector from reselect and normal fn.
 With a normal fn, the computation will happen all over again when component rerenders.
 But with createSelector, it does not compute everything when our component re-renders.
 It computes only the prop in state which has changed from the prev state.
 Thus, createSelector saves a lot of resource when building large scale applications by limiting the computation to only state which is changing on component rerendering.

+### 5.4 Adding getPinnedCountries and getNotPinnedCountries to components
+1. Add both the selectors to mapStateToProps of CountriesList.js
+2. Note: If any issue comes in loading the app, it might be bcoz of the localStorage, so clear the localStorage data.
+Make sure the defaults are set to empty array and reload the app.